 Um, no thank you.
 Really, please just bugger off and leave me alone.

-It’s funny because I have deleted his number from my phone, along with the number of a [former] friend that I told to leave me alone over the summer.
+It’s funny because I have deleted his number from my phone, along with the number of an unkind man that I told to leave me alone over the summer.
 And when an un-programmed number came up on my phone today, I found myself wishing it was the friend; wishing it was him calling to ask for forgiveness or another chance or something.
 (Knowing that he never will, and too frightened to be the one who calls him.)
 It was quite the let-down to learn it was just Bitter Divorced Guy.

 So here I am, wishing I had someone to share my life with.
 Wishing one guy who won’t call would call and telling another guy who won’t stop calling to stop calling.